George Mason: Early life and education

 Mason was born in present-day Fairfax County, in the Colony of Virginia, in British America, on December 11, 1725.
-Mason's parents owned property in Mason Neck, Virginia and a second property across the Potomac River in Maryland, which had been inherited by his mother.
+Mason's parents owned property in Dogue's Neck (now Mason Neck), Virginia, and a second property across the Potomac River in Charles County, Maryland, which had been inherited by his mother.

 Mason's great-grandfather George Mason I was a Cavalier who was born in 1629 in Pershore, Worcestershire, England.
 Militarily defeated in the English Civil War, Mason and other Cavaliers emigrated to the American colonies in the 1640s and 1650s.
 Mason I settled in present-day Stafford County, Virginia, where he was awarded land as a reward for bringing his family and servants to the Colony of Virginia, under headright, which awarded 50 acres for each person transported into the Colony.
 His son, George Mason II (1660–1716), was the first to move to what in 1742 became Fairfax County, then at the frontier between English and Native American controlled areas.
 George Mason III (1690–1735) like his father and grandfather served in the House of Burgesses and also as county lieutenant.
 George Mason IV's mother, Ann Thomson Mason, was the daughter of a former Attorney General of Virginia who immigrated from England.
+A few years after his marriage to Ann, George Mason III moved his family to Stump Neck plantation in Charles County, relegating the Chopawamsic estate in Stafford County, Virginia, to a secondary residence.